Aditya-Amin/wp-affiliate-plugin/piklist/readme.txt

 * FIXED: Image upload for Widgets.

 = 0.8.0b4 =
-* NEW: Replace standard Right Now widget on WordPress dashboard.
+* NEW: Replace standard Right Now widget on Woract dashboard.
 * FIXED: REALLY fixed the Javascript error that broke visual editor and Help Tabs.
 * FIXED: Widgets